openvinotoolkit/openvino/docs/IE_DG/Extensibility_DG/AddingNGraphOps.md

 # Custom nGraph Operation {#openvino_docs_IE_DG_Extensibility_DG_AddingNGraphOps}

-Inference Engine Extension API allows to register operation sets (opsets) with custom nGraph operations, it allows to support Networks with unknown operations.
+The Inference Engine Extension API allows you to register operation sets (opsets) with custom nGraph operations to support Networks with unknown operations.

 ## Operation Class

 To add your custom nGraph operation, create a new class that extends `ngraph::Op`, which is in turn derived from `ngraph::Node`, the base class for all graph operations in nGraph.
-Follow the steps below:
+Follow the steps below to add a custom nGraph operation:

 1. Add the `NGRAPH_RTTI_DECLARATION` and `NGRAPH_RTTI_DEFINITION` macros which define a `NodeTypeInfo` object that identifies the type of the operation to the graph users and helps with dynamic type resolution.
 The type info of an nGraph operation currently consists of a string identifier and a version number, but this may change in the future.